SillyTavern/SillyTavern-Docs/extensions/Stable-Diffusion.md

 ## Image Generation extension

-Use local or cloud-based Stable Diffusion APIs to generate images.
+Use local or cloud-based Stable Diffusion, FLUX or DALL-E APIs to generate images.
 The free mode is also supported via the `/sd (anything_here)` command in the chat input bar.
 Most common Stable Diffusion generation settings are customizable within the SillyTavern UI.